zmsy/zmsy.github.io/content/misc/best-music-of-2018-ranked/index.md

 * Since the re-release of the videogame Katamari Damacy (originally on PS2) just came out, I'd like to revisit how [freakin' amazing the theme song from the original was](https://www.youtube.com/watch?v=iMH49ieL4es).
 * Found this [recording of Waxahatchee's "Sparks Fly"](https://www.youtube.com/watch?v=2JFZr5wGMOg) (one of my top songs of 2017), that shows how insanely talented she is.
 * I got pretty into Mongo Santamaria's 60's recordings this year, particularly [The Now Generation](https://open.spotify.com/track/4QZbRHA7LqvKdyAATPFbwO?si=OVS1xzXNSmmRDKxaVy0dTA) and his [Cloud Nine](https://open.spotify.com/track/7CRJV0qUMAxftqySiPazpK?si=gGZftBUvQT6xS5Zm7Jjg6A) cover.
 So much energy in this.

----
-author: Zach Morrissey
----
-pub_date: 2018-12-18
----
-twitter_handle: _zmsy
----
-description: There were a lot of real good tracks this year, and some bad ones.